zer0def/nginxinc-kubernetes-ingress/docs/content/troubleshooting/troubleshoot-common.md

 However, this command will fail if any of the configuration files is not valid.

-### Checking the Live Activity Monitoring Dashboard
+### Check the Live Activity Monitoring Dashboard

 The live activity monitoring dashboard shows the real-time information about NGINX Plus and the applications it is load balancing, which is helpful for troubleshooting.
-To access the dashboard, follow the steps from [here](/nginx-ingress-controller/logging-and-monitoring/status-page).
+To access the dashboard, read the [Status Page]({{< relref "logging-and-monitoring/status-page.md" >}}) topic.

-### Enabling debugging for NGINX Ingress Controller
+### Enable debugging for NGINX Ingress Controller

 For additional NGINX Ingress Controller debugging, you can enable debug settings to get more verbose logging.

 Increasing the debug log levels for NGINX Ingress Controller will also apply to NGINX itself.

-There are two settings that need to be set to enable more verbose logging for NGINX Ingress Controller:
+There are two places to configure more verbose logging for NGINX Ingress Controller:

-1. Command Line Arguments
+1. Command line arguments
-2. Configmap Settings
+2. Configmap settings

-**Command Line Arguments**
+**Command line arguments**

 When using `manifest` for deployment, use the command line argument `-nginx-debug` in your deployment or daemonset.

-If you want to increase the verbosity of the NGINX Ingress Controller process, you can also add the `-v` parameter.
+You can add the `-v` parameter to increase the verbosity of the NGINX Ingress Controller process.

 Here is a small snippet of setting these command line arguments in the `args` section of a deployment: